wp-plugins/wp-customer-reviews/readme.txt

 === WP Customer Reviews ===
 Contributors: bompus
 Donate link: http://www.gowebsolutions.com/plugins/wp-customer-reviews/
-Tags: hreview, microformat, microformats, rdfa, hcard, reviews, testimonials, plugin, google, rating, review, review box, seo, business, testimonial, ratings, review widget, widget
+Tags: hreview, microformat, microformats, rdfa, hcard, reviews, testimonials, plugin, google, rating, review, review box, seo, business, testimonial, ratings, review widget, widget, hproduct, product, snippet, snippets
 Requires at least: 3.0
 Tested up to: 3.1
-Stable tag: 1.2.4
+Stable tag: 2.0.0

 WP Customer Reviews allows your customers and visitors to leave reviews or testimonials of your services.
 Reviews are Microformat enabled (hReview).

 == Description ==

 There are many sites that are crawling for user-generated reviews now, including Google Places and Google Local Search.
-WP Customer Reviews allows you to setup a specific page on your blog to receive customer testimonials.
+WP Customer Reviews allows you to setup a specific page on your blog to receive customer testimonials for your business/service OR to write reviews about multiple products (using multiple pages).

 * All submissions are moderated, which means that YOU choose which reviews get shown.
 * Reviews are displayed to visitors in a friendly format, but search engines see the hReview microformat (and RDFa soon!)
 * Multiple anti-spam measures to prevent automated spambots from submitting reviews.
 * Provides a configurable `Business hCard`, to help identify all pages of your site as belonging to your business.
-* Completely customizable, including which fields to ask for and show.
+* Completely customizable, including which fields to ask for, require, and show.
 * Works with caching plugins and all themes.
 * Includes an external stylesheet so you can modify it to better fit your theme.
 * Reviews can be edited by admin for content and date.
+* Support for adding your own custom fields with one click.
+* The plugin can be used on more than one page.
+* Supports both `Business` and `Product` hReview types.
+* Shows aggregate reviews microformat (`hReview-aggregate`).
+* Fast and lightweight, even including the star rating image.
+This plugin will not slow down your blog.
+* Validates as valid XHTML 1.1 (W3C) and valid Microformats (Rich Snippets Testing Tool).
 * And much more...

+This is a community-driven , donation-funded plugin.
+Almost every new feature that has been added was due to the generous support and suggestions of our users.
+If you have a suggestion or question, do not hesitate to ask in our forum.

 More information at: [**WP Customer Reviews**](http://www.gowebsolutions.com/plugins/wp-customer-reviews/)